shayethinkingloop/quinn-antle-portfolio/README.md

 further instructions there hehehe

 ## TEXT ME IMMEDIATELY IF U NEED HELP dont even worry about it i will NOT be busy i am UNEMPLOYED
-offline/CDN-free, download the font files and switch to `@font-face` declarations.
-# quinn-antle-portfolio
-# quinn-antle-portfolio
-# quinn-antle-portfolio